-She recently held her first artist residency in 2019 at the Rediscovery Centre, Ballymun where she exhibited and extended her repertoire and interest in recycled and waste materials to create art.
+‘Recycled Art’ 2019 residency at the Rediscovery Centre, Ballymun where she extended her repertoire and interest in recycled and waste materials to create art.